learn-co-students/sinatra-user-auth-v-000/README.md

 "Welcome, <%=@user.name%>!"
 ```

-Looks like this view is trying to operate on an `@user` variable.
+Looks like this view is trying to operate on a `@user` variable.
 We know that the only variables that a view has access to are instance variables that are set in the controller route that renders that view page.
-For this page, that route can be found the Users Controller.
+For this page, that route can be found in the Users Controller.

 Remember that, after a user signs up and is signed in via the code we wrote in the previous step, we redirect to this path: `'/users/home'`.
 Let's go check out that route right now.